 In many cases it is relevant to connect a program to your database.
 In order to do this, your program must know how to communicate with the database.
 This is done using so called database drivers.
 For each language and each database manager there are specific drivers.
-There are drivers for MySQL for ODBC, Java, PHP, .NET, and many more languages.
+There are MySQL drivers for ODBC, Java, PHP, .NET, and many more languages.
 The necessary drivers can be downloaded from here:

-http://dev.mysql.com/downloads/connector/
+http://dev.mysgl.com/downloads/connector/